https://www.deakin.edu.au/__data/assets/image/0006/2511690/36704_bachelor-of-artificial-intelligence-honours_hero.jpg

 Want the skills to develop the intelligent systems that drive digital disruption?

 The Bachelor of Artificial Intelligence (Honours) gives you ample opportunity to sharpen your skill set under the guidance and direction of our supportive teaching staff.
-You'll explore fundamental concepts across mathematical modelling and programming at the beginning of the course, before diving into more advanced topics in data wrangling, machine learning, natural language and speech processing, robotics and AI.
-You’ll also have opportunities to undertake a professional placement as part of studies, work in teams with an industry partner to tackle authentic business challenges as part of a capstone project, focus your studies towards the area that interests you most by undertaking minor studies in an area of your choosing, and culminate your knowledge in your final year through completion of an honours research project.
+In the beginning you'll explore fundamental concepts across mathematical modelling and programming, before diving into more advanced topics in data wrangling, machine learning, natural language and speech processing, robotics and AI.
+You’ll also have opportunities to undertake a professional placement and to work in teams with an industry partner, tackling authentic business challenges as part of a capstone project.
+You can also focus your studies towards the area that interests you most by undertaking minor studies in an area of your choosing.
+In your final year, culminate your knowledge in your final year through completion of an honours research project.

 Read More